nati2007/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all lines of the file /etc/ssh/sshd_config starting with a letter
+Write a script that counts the number of directories and sub-directories in the current directory.